Last Updated on September 3, 2020 by Anisa

 Tomb of Mary Queen of Scots

 The room across the church from where Elizabeth I is buried houses the tomb of her cousin, Mary Queen of Scots.
-After Elizabeth I order her execution, Mary was originally buried in Peterborough Cathedral.
+After Elizabeth I ordered her execution, Mary was originally buried in Peterborough Cathedral.
 When her son James, became James I of England/VI of Scotland, he had her body moved to Westminster Abbey.
 He made sure her tomb was even bigger than Elizabeth’s.
 It is decorated with symbols of the three countries where Mary laid claim to the throne – England, Scotland, and France.

 Lady Margaret Beaufort, who was the mother of King Henry VII, and Margaret Douglas, who was Mary Queen of Scots’s mother-in-law are also buried in this room.
 Margaret Douglas was the mother of Mary’s husband, Lord Darnley, who was the father of James I/VI.